Understand your needs

 Hackers target a specific website, server, or network and send in their bot army.
 The bots clog the network with traffic, causing services to crash and denying access to genuine users.
 There are a number of reasons perpetrators conduct DDoS attacks:

 In 2020, multiple banks and financial institutions in Australia received emails threatening to carry out DDoS attacks unless they paid a ransom.
-These types of threats became common for many large organisations which relied on the internet.
+These types of threats became common for many large organizations which relied on the internet.
 If a DDoS attack took down their website or application, every minute could cost millions of dollars in lost revenue.

 Hackers use phishing emails to conduct ransomware attacks, spread spam, steal your personal information, or even add your device to their bot army.